grnet/synnefo/docs/networks.rst

 PHYSICAL_VLAN
 -------------

 To create a network with PHYSICAL_VALN flavor you have to pre-provision in each Ganeti node a range of bridges (e.g. ``prv1..20``) that will be bridged with the corresponding VLANs (e.g. ``401..420``) across the whole cluster.
-To this end if we assume that ``eth0`` is the public interface run:
+To this end if we assume that ``eth3`` is the interface to use, run:

 .. image:: images/network-vlan.png
    :align: right